40 Bilinear Relations of q-Painleve VI from N=4 Super Chern-Simons Theory: Super Chern-Simons theory

-Note that when $L=0$, ${\widehat H}_{k,{\bm M}}^{-1}$ in \eqref{XiHinv} is given by ${\widehat D}_1{\widehat D}_2$, and we can obtain the parameters of the curve directly by calculating the inverse ${\widehat D}_2^{-1}{\widehat D}_1^{-1}$.
+Note that when $L=0$, ${\widehat H}_{k,{\bm M}}^{-1}$ in \eqref{XiHinv} is given by ${\widehat D}_1{\widehat D}_2$, since the determinant in \eqref{Z0kM} reduces only to the upper-left block.
+We can then obtain the parameters of the curve directly by calculating the inverse ${\widehat D}_2^{-1}{\widehat D}_1^{-1}$ \cite{KMZ,KM,BGKNT}.
 This gives a consistent result as the asymptotic values obtained by the extrapolation \eqref{asymptoticvalues}.
 Furthermore, besides the asymptotic values, it was found \cite{BGKNT} that the coefficient $c_{0,0}$ and the overall factor in ${\widehat H}_{k,{\bm M}}$ are also compatible with the $D_5$ Weyl group in the subspace $L=0$.
 The partition function with the lowest rank vanishing $Z_{k,{\bm M}}(0)$, however, does not have to be invariant.

 Empirically the partition functions serve as the tau functions in integrable models \cite{W,KMMOZ}.
 In our three-dimensional theories, the tau function is expected to be the partition function in the grand canonical ensemble.
 Then, the grand partition function should satisfy bilinear equations of integrable models.
 Indeed as found in \cite{BGT3} this is the case for the ABJM theory.
-However, since the symmetry in \cite{BGT3} is the $A_1$ Weyl group and there is only one direction for the weight space, it is not straightforward to generalize bilinear relations to our case.
+However, since the symmetry is the $A_1$ Weyl group and there is only one direction for the weight space, it is not straightforward to generalize bilinear relations to our case.
 By consulting the results in \cite{JNS}, we expect that the bilinear terms with shifts in two variables in two orthogonal directions can be expressed by those with shifts in the remaining variables.
 In the next section, we search for bilinear relations from this expectation.